What is a SIEM?

 You may have noticed the word “Co-Relation” in the previous paragraph.
-Yes, for the question How the SIEM works, the one-stop answer is a co-relation.
-But not that alone of course.
+Yes, the one-stop answer is a co-relation for the question of how the SIEM works.
+But not that alone, of course.

-Basically, a SIEM tool collects logs from devices present in the Organization’s infrastructure.
+A SIEM tool collects logs from devices in the Organization’s infrastructure.
 Some solutions also collect NetFlow and even raw packets.

-With the collected data(mainly logs, packets), the tool provides an insight into the happenings of the network.
+With the collected data(mainly logs and packets), the tool provides insight into the happenings of the network.
 It provides data on each event occurring in the network and thus acts as a complete centralized security monitoring system.

 In addition to this, the SIEM tool can be configured to detect a specific incident.
-For example, a user is trying to log in to an AD server.
-For the first 3 times the authentication failed and the 4th time it succeeded.
+For example, a user tries to log in to an AD server.
+The authentication failed for the first 3 times, and for the 4th time, it succeeded.

-For such a case, a co-relation rule can be made in such a way that, If an authentication failure event is happening 3 times consecutively followed by success in a specific time period, then alert pops up.
+For such a case, a co-relation rule can be made so that, If an authentication failure event happens 3 times consecutively, followed by success in a specific period, an alert pops up.

 Logs are fetched to the SIEM in two different ways.
 Agent-based & Non-Agent based.
-The agent-based approach, a log pushing agent is installed on the client machine from which the logs are collected.
+In the agent-based approach, a log-pushing agent is installed on the client machine from which the logs are collected.

 Then this agent is configured to forward logs into the solution.
-In the latter type, the client system sends logs on its own using a service like Syslog or Windows Event Collector service, etc.
+In the latter type, the client system sends logs on its own using a service like Syslog or Windows Event Collector service.

 There are also specific applications & devices which can be integrated through a series of vendor-specific procedures.